 Thanks to everyone who attended our talk this morning.
 Apologies for the difficulties with the slides at the beginning.
 The slide sharing system we were using was being very unresponsive.
 Tomorrow should go more smoothly.

-Speaking of which: tomorrow I'll be talking about the top five things I wish every C# developer knew; number three will touch your heart, you'll be shocked at number four and your dentist will hate number five.
-So tune in and learn how to improve your C# with one weird old trick.1 I'll also post a schedule of events for the live talk on Thursday once I've got it.
+Speaking of which: tomorrow I’ll be talking about the top five things I wish every C# developer knew; number three will touch your heart, you’ll be shocked at number four and your dentist will hate number five.
+So tune in and learn how to improve your C# with one weird old trick.[1.
+This totally works on the rest of the internet!]
+I’ll also post a schedule of events for the live talk on Thursday once I’ve got it.

 The talk was recorded; when we have the recording and slides available I’ll post a link here.